The Best Harvest Festival in Every State

 The Boaz October Harvest Festival celebrates all things autumn against a backdrop of food vendors and antique cars in historic downtown Boaz.
 Don’t miss the annual MoonPie-eating contest.

-Happy Fall Y’all, Palmer
+Fall Family Fun, Palmer

 The Last Frontier’s most iconic animal (reindeer!) is in the spotlight each year at the Reindeer Farm’s fall fest.
 Festivities include a hay bale maze and potato launching.
 Pick a pumpkin right out of the patch, too.